-Purpose and Criteria: This award was established in the School of Biological Science in 2003 by Carol Joyce Becker McGaugh and James L. McGaugh.
-The award will be presented to an undergraduate student completing the junior year or their second to last year of studies for outstanding research in the neurobiology of learning and memory.
+Purpose and Criteria: This award was established in the School of Biological Sciences in 2003 by Carol Joyce Becker McGaugh and James L. McGaugh.
+The award is presented to an undergraduate student completing his/her 3rd year for outstanding research in the neurobiology of learning and memory.
 The purpose of this award is to recognize and reward a student who excels in both scholarship and research, and to support the student in completing research in their senior year.
 The recipient will be additionally recognized at the School of Biological Sciences' Undergraduate Honors Convocation Ceremony.

-Eligibility: Must be a UCI undergraduate completing the junior (or second to last) year of studies.
+Eligibility: Must be a UCI undergraduate in Biological Sciences completing his or her third year of studies.